Oh, Brother!: Reception

 Oh, Brother! was not quite as successful or as affectionately remembered as All Gas and Gaiters, although it did last three series containing 19 episodes, only eight of which exist in the BBC archives.
 The comic potential in a monastery may have been rather limited, although it did benefit from a cast which included some experienced actors, particularly Nimmo himself and Felix Aylmer as Father Prior.

 Archive status

 Due the BBC's wiping policy at the time, 11 episodes are currently missing from the archives.
 The episodes that currently survive consist of the 1st series episode The Voice of the Turtle and all the episodes from the 3rd series.
 Domestic audio recordings have been located from several missing episodes, and in 2020 a short clip from the missing episode In the Beginning was uncovered by Kaleidoscope.
-The clip featured in the Belgium television show "Ziet u er wat in" (Translation: Do You Like What You See?), which regularly featured short clips from British television programs at the time including the likes of Sherlock Holmes, The Black and White Minstrel Show, The Good Old Days and The Wednesday Play.
+The clip featured in the Belgium television show "Ziet u er wat in" (Translation: Do You Like What You See?), which regularly featured short clips from British television programmes at the time including the likes of Sherlock Holmes, The Black and White Minstrel Show, The Good Old Days and The Wednesday Play.